 There are a few different paths you can take to get a job in tech sales.
 Having a bachelor’s degree can lead to higher paying positions, easier job mobility or more management opportunities.
 Some commonly held degrees by tech sales professionals include business and marketing degrees.

 But having a bachelor’s degree isn’t the only way to get into tech sales, and some companies don’t require a degree.
-There are a variety of sales bootcamps and courses that can open a door into roles.
-Some training programs cater to entire teams or are built for leaders looking to change up sales strategies to boost revenue.
-Sales bootcamps teach students how to build a sales pipeline, work with a CRM, communication strategies and sales methods, technical product presentations and coaching techniques.
+There are a variety of sales bootcamps and courses that teach students how to build a sales pipeline, work with a CRM, communication strategies and sales methods, technical product presentations and coaching techniques.

-- Find unique ways to tell your story and showcase your skills.
+3. Find creative ways to tell your story and showcase your skills.
 Send a video message or audio recording to the hiring manager to stand out.

 After joining LinkedIn in June of 2020, it didn’t take Gebrewold long to note that tech sales had its own jargon and values.